Pluteus cervinus Fawn Pluteus Shipley Country Park,

 cm depth.
 Top of cap very rough and uneven (crusty like appearance).

 Pores also white and elongated.
 Solitary on dead log.
-Awaiting
+Not identified

 University Park, Nottinghamshire (March 2009)